MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 Before creating a Windows Server Container you will need the name of a Container Image and the name of a virtual switch that will be attached to the new container.

 Use the `Get-ContainerImages` command to return a list of images loaded on the host.
-Take note of the image name that you will use to create a container, in this example, in this example 'WindowsServerCore'.
+Take note of the image name that you will use to create a container, in this example **WindowsServerCore**.

 ```powershell
 Get-ContainerImage